 - 8.1 We need as much notice as possible for new loan requests.
-This is so that all departments involved in loans can schedule the administration and object preparation into the Museum's other work. - 8.2 Requests from London Borough museums and non-national museums in the Greater London area must be submitted no less than six months before the exhibition opening date, in accordance with the Museum's undertaking to support local museums. - 8.3 All other loan requests, including loans to all international destinations, must be submitted no less than nine months before the exhibition opening date.
+This is so that all departments involved in loans can schedule the administration and object preparation into the Museum's other work. - 8.2 Requests from London Borough museums and non-national museums in the Greater London area must be submitted no less than six months before the exhibition opening date, in accordance with the Museum's undertaking to support local museums. - 8.3 All other loan requests, including loans to all international destinations, must be submitted no less than nine months before the exhibition opening date (from 1 October 2017 this will be increased to twelve months).
 This notice counts from the moment a final list of objects has been submitted.
 Costume loans and other complex requests should ideally be submitted no less than twelve months before they are required.